unowned-s/Portfolio/journal/10-pull-those-lagging-behind.md

 title: Pull those lagging behind
 path: /pull-those-lagging-behind
 date: 2019-03-07
-summary: Not everyone is at the level of spirituality that we are at, what do you do?
+excerpt: Not everyone is at the level of spirituality that we are at, what do you do?
 Continue reading..
 tags: ['theology', 'spirituality']
 author: Sanjeev
 published: false